aptpath/clj-ioc/README.md

 (ioc/coverage :ioc-key)
 ```

-If the result is nil, the IOC key'd namespace has complete coverage (or the IOC key is not registered).
-However, if the result is the registered map (with the resolved functions redacted), then the :missing-funcs vector holds the missing function names.
+If the result is `nil`, the IOC key'd namespace has complete coverage (or the IOC key is not registered).
+However, if the result is the registered map (with the resolved functions redacted), then the `:missing-funcs` vector holds the missing function names.

 NOTE: `(ioc/coverages)` is the same call as `(ioc/all-missing-functions)`; and `(ioc/coverage :ioc-key)` is the same call as `(ioc/missing-functions :ioc-key)`.